 No surprises: Preparation is always important, but even more so as people may be more sensitive to surprises in these changing times.
 The shock of what we are being faced with from coronavirus, and the drastic actions that governments around the world are having to take, means that hypervigilance is becoming justified.
 As a result, people can be more ‘on edge’ to anything that is different to what they are expecting.
 Help candidates to overcome this by advising them to:

 - Prepare, prepare, prepare.
-Many organizations and test publishers will provide practice tests so that you can get a sense of what to expect in the real thing.
+Many organizations will provide practice tests so that you can get a sense of what to expect in the real thing.

 - A number of practice tests from Cappfinity are available on our site Jobmi.

-- Demonstrate the generalized empathy principle by being sensitive to this in general.
+- Demonstrate empathy by being sensitive to this in general.
 Show even more patience, humanity and compassion than you usually would.